 Neither qualification would be the wrong choice as long as it’s right for your situation.

 ICT Functional Skills can be completed through online learning, which is ideal for a qualification in understanding computers.
 By choosing to enrol on Functional Skills ICT courses online you’re able to dictate the speed in which you work at.

 An ICT Functional Skills course is around 120 guided learning hours, so this means that if you were to study weekdays for two hours, you’d complete the course in 12 weeks.
 Of course, you’re completely in control of your learning so use more time if you need to.

-Studying your Functional Skills ICT course online enables you to learn from home whenever is best for you.
-Whether that’s after the school run or just before an evening shift, it’s up to you.
+Studying your Functional Skills ICT course online enables you to learn from home whenever is best for you, whether that’s after the school run or just before an evening shift, it’s up to you.
 You won’t have to spend hours trying to rearrange your schedule to fit in classes as there aren’t any.
 Simply enrol for Functional Skills ICT Level 2 online and begin learning.

 Despite the course not being led by a Teacher it doesn’t mean you are alone.
 A dedicated and qualified tutor will be just an email away.
 So, you can rest assured that if you ever get stuck someone will be there to guide you through your Functional Skills ICT course.
 To sum up, you will get the below benefits if you study Functional Skills ICT Level 2 online with learndirect:

 - Complete ICT Functional Skills in a matter of weeks